'Time Stopped.' 10 Years Have Passed Since the Deadliest Mass Shooting in Orange County History

-A ceremony will get underway Tuesday night to mark the 10th anniversary of the worst mass shooting in Orange County history.
-Eight people were killed inside the Salon Meritage.
+Dozens of family members and friends gathered Tuesday night to mark the 10th anniversary of the worst mass shooting in Orange County history when eight people were killed inside a Seal Beach salon.

+After the memorial in honor of those killed at Salon Meritage, they walked to the Seal Beach Pier with small candles and remembered the lives lost by tossing flowers into the Pacific Ocean.

 Hattie Stretz was having her hair done by her daughter inside Salon Meritage.
 She was shot, her daughter Laura Webb was killed.
 The gunman, Scott Dekraai would murder eight people that October day.